 How your Council Tax is spent

-Check out the following guide for a breakdown of where Sefton Council spends its budget and your Council Tax.
+Check out this guide for a breakdown of where Sefton Council spends its budget and your Council Tax.

 |Council Tax (Band C)

 Note 1: The table below highlights the major variances in the Budget Requirement (before non-specific Government Grants) between 2021/2022 and 2022/2023:

 |Additional Resources relating to Service Pressures - Social Care||10.8|

 |Additional Resources relating to Service Pressures – Other Services||4.5|

 |Increase in Levies||0.7|